DerekKaknes/YES_coding/3_December_10_2016/README.md

 comfortable with.

 ### Introduction to Classes and OOP
+Last lesson, we built some fuctions that could be useful in the future, like `cube` and `one_good_turn`, and we also learned how to load those function using `from ____ import ____`.
+Ordering and combining several functions into a single set of commands is one way to organize your code (often called **Functional Programming**), but a different - and very common - way of organizing your code is through **Objects**.
+In Python, we create `objects` from `classes`.
+A `class` is pretty simple - it is a group of abilities or attributes that are shared by a type of object.
+It is most easily demonstrated through examples:

+My first car was a Toyota Avalon.
+My car is one of thousands (maybe millions) of Toyota Avalons that exist in the world, but each of them shares common traits and abilities: they are the same size, have the same number wheels, can drive forward and backward, can reach the same top speed at the same accelleration, etc.  Thus, my car is an `instance` of the Toyota Avalon `class`.
+There might be millions of `instances` (millions of individual Toyota Avalon cars), but they are all of the same `class`.

+In a sports video game (like FIFA or Madden or NBA2K), there is usually an option to create a player.
+If you choose to create a player, they will often give you the ability to adjust and customize specific attributes like the player's height, weight, hairstyle, uniform style, etc.  Each player you create is an `instance` of the `class` Player.
+You can create hundreds of instances, but they are all of the single Player class.

+#### Header?

 ### Codecademy - Python Classes
 ### Coding Challenges - `beginner_classes.py`
 ## Advanced - Common Design Patterns: Dependency Injection